lucaong/minisearch/CONTRIBUTING.md

     further code changes.
 If you are not sure how to test, feel free to send the pull request and ask for advices in the comment.

   - Don't change the version number.
-That will be done by the mainteiner upon releasing a new version.
+That will be done by the maintainer upon releasing a new version.

   - Make sure that the full test suite passes before sending the pull request.